Children with Cancer (under 8 years old)

 Project summary

-Care for childhood cancer(s) has greatly improved over the last decades exceeding 85% 5-year survival in countries with optimal health-care resources (1-4).
-Although treatment regimens are optimized to reduce unpleasant side effects, many paediatric cancer patients still experience significantly decreased physical, mental, emotional, and social health due to their disease and its treatment (5-6).
-Thus, the assessment of health-related quality of life (HRQOL) is a critical outcome measure for anti-cancer treatment in children.
-Research has shown that, by the age of 8 years, children are capable to give reliable and valid self-reports on their.
-However, questionnaires have to be age-specific and developed in accordance with the child’s developmental stage (7).
+Care for childhood cancer(s) has greatly improved over the last decades exceeding 85% 5-year survival in countries with optimal health-care resources.
+Although treatment regimens are optimized to reduce unpleasant side effects, many paediatric cancer patients still experience significantly decreased physical, mental, emotional, and social health due to their disease and its treatment.
+The assessment of health-related quality of life (HRQOL) is a critical outcome measure for anti-cancer treatment in children.
+Research has indicated that children as young as 5 years old can reliably and validly self-report if age-appropriate instruments are being used.
+However, questionnaires have to be age-specific and developed in accordance with the child’s developmental stage.

-While several questionnaires have been developed to assess the health-related quality of life (HRQoL) in children with cancer, recent research has highlighted several issues in terms of content validity and questionnaire development (8-9).
+While several questionnaires have been developed to assess the health-related quality of life (HRQoL) in children with cancer, recent research has highlighted several issues in terms of content validity and questionnaire development.
+A systematic review on self-reporting in children younger than 8 years in particular, raised concerns about the internal consistency, reliability, and validity of PRO measures for this age-group.
+Based on the research evidence, age-appropriate EORTC QLG tools are required to assess the HRQOL of children with cancer aged below 8 years.

 The current study is designed to capture the HRQoL issues relevant and important to children with cancer.
-This study will also provide an evaluation of optimal response formats for children aged 8-14 years and from this will offer recommendations to the EORTC Quality of Life group (QLG) on a suitable HRQoL assessment approach for this age group.
+This study will also provide an evaluation of optimal response formats for children aged 5-8 years to inform recommendations to the EORTC Quality of Life group (QLG) on a suitable HRQoL assessment approach for this age group.

 Achievements